Microcontroller: Programming environments

 Microcontrollers were originally programmed only in assembly language, but various high-level programming languages, such as C, Python and JavaScript, are now also in common use to target microcontrollers and embedded systems.
-Compilers for general purpose languages will typically have some restrictions as well as enhancements to better support the unique characteristics of microcontrollers.
+Compilers for general-purpose languages will typically have some restrictions as well as enhancements to better support the unique characteristics of microcontrollers.
 Some microcontrollers have environments to aid developing certain types of applications.
 Microcontroller vendors often make tools freely available to make it easier to adopt their hardware.

 Microcontrollers with specialty hardware may require their own non-standard dialects of C, such as SDCC for the 8051, which prevent using standard tools (such as code libraries or static analysis tools) even for code unrelated to hardware features.
 Interpreters may also contain nonstandard features, such as MicroPython, although a fork, CircuitPython, has looked to move hardware dependencies to libraries and have the language adhere to a more CPython standard.

 Interpreter firmware is also available for some microcontrollers.
-For example, BASIC on the early microcontrollers Intel 8052; BASIC and FORTH on the Zilog Z8 as well as some modern devices.
+For example, BASIC on the early microcontroller Intel 8052; BASIC and FORTH on the Zilog Z8 as well as some modern devices.
 Typically these interpreters support interactive programming.

 Simulators are available for some microcontrollers.
 These allow a developer to analyze what the behavior of the microcontroller and their program should be if they were using the actual part.
 A simulator will show the internal processor state and also that of the outputs, as well as allowing input signals to be generated.
 While on the one hand most simulators will be limited from being unable to simulate much other hardware in a system, they can exercise conditions that may otherwise be hard to reproduce at will in the physical implementation, and can be the quickest way to debug and analyze problems.

 Recent microcontrollers are often integrated with on-chip debug circuitry that when accessed by an in-circuit emulator (ICE) via JTAG, allow debugging of the firmware with a debugger.
 A real-time ICE may allow viewing and/or manipulating of internal states while running.
 A tracing ICE can record executed program and MCU states before/after a trigger point.